networknt/light-doc/content/concern/audit.md

 as these have to be captured on the response chain instead of request chain.

-For most business and majority of microservices, you don't need to enable this handler due to performance reason.
+For most business and majority of microservices, you don't need to enable this handler due to performance reasons.
+There are situations during troubleshooting or integration testing, where teams need to collect more information based on the success or failure of the execution, or collect complete request and response payloads.
+Teams need to recognize that collecting this information will negatively impact performance and it is not recommended to be used in production environments.

 The default audit log will be audit.log config in the default logback.xml; however, it can be changed to syslog or Kafka with customized appender.